 - Click Create to start creating the recovery drive

 - It will take around 15 minutes to complete the process of creating the recovery drive.

 - After the USB flash drive is created, Make sure you click on “Delete the recovery partition” to delete recovery partition on your Surface tablet.

-- Click Delete to confirm deleting the recovery partition.
+- Click the Delete button to confirm deleting the recovery partition.

 - It will take a few minutes to complete the process of deleting the recovery partition on your Surface device.